Have you ever had an FSAVC with Colonial Mutual?

-Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Colonial Mutual; consumers were misguided about their Pension Pot that was running alongside their Occupational Pension Scheme.
-Most customers were informed by Colonial Mutual that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.
+Many customers have been mis-sold their Free Standing Additional Voluntary Contribution "FSAVC" by Colonial Mutual; consumers were misinformed about their Pension Pot that was running alongside their Occupational Pension Scheme.
+Most customers were told by Colonial Mutual that their FSAVC would increase their pension pot when it came to their retirement, unfortunately this was not the case.

 If you believe you have been mis-sold your FSAVC from Colonial Mutual start you claim by completing the form opposite.
 We will also claim an "Added Years Bonus".

 Colonial Mutual mis-sold FSAVC with various different Aspects:

 - Colonial Mutual may not have made their customers aware that their FSAVC will not be contributed by their employer.

 - Colonial Mutual may not have made their consumers aware that they would be choosing the funds for the FSAVC.